noraa-july-stoke/og-easy/README.md

 # og-easy

-The `og-easy` package provides a simple and easy-to-use API for getting Open Graph data from a URL.
-It includes an "alt" object that provides alternatives in case something is wrong with the site's meta/og tags
+The `og-easy` package provides a simple, lightweight and easy-to-use API for getting Open Graph data from a URL.
+It includes an "alt" object that provides alternatives in case something is wrong with the site's meta/og tags.

 ## Installation